Chart Color Schemes

 Mentone features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.8% of all households, including 27.5% couples with children, 26.1% couples without children, and 10.3% single parent families.
-Non-family households account for the remaining 35.2%, with lone person households at 33.0% and group households comprising 2.1%.
+Family households account for 64.8% of all households, consisting of 27.5% couples with children, 26.1% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 35.2%, with lone person households at 33.0% and group households comprising 2.1% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households